 Korean vocabulary consists of native Korean words at its core.
 However, a lot of the vocabulary consists of words that were directly borrowed from the Chinese language.

-There are also many words that were adapted to the Korean language from Chinese characters.
+There are many words that were adapted from Chinese characters.
 The exact amount of these words in Korean vocabulary is not known, but estimations vary from as low as 30% to as high as 65%.
 A few of the basic vocabulary you’ve already learned in Korean may have originated from Chinese words.

-In addition to these words, as well as the previously mentioned loan words from English and Russian, the Korean language has also borrowed from other languages.
-For example, there are some parts of Korean vocabulary that come from Mongolian.
-And then there are some words which were adapted from Japanese, which in turn originated from German.
+In addition to these words, as well as the previously mentioned loan words from English and Russian, the language has been borrowed from other languages.
+For example, there are some parts of the vocabulary that come from Mongolian.
+And then, there are some new words that were adapted from the Japanese language, which in turn originated from German.

-That wraps it up for our writeup on Korean.
-Hopefully, you’ve enjoyed this and know a bit more about the Korean language and culture.
-If you’d like to learn more we’ve got some fantastic resources on things like Korean slang, Korean phrases, and Korean numbers that you can put into action right away.
+That wraps it up for our write-up on Korean.
+Hopefully, you’ve enjoyed this and know a bit more about the language and culture.
+If you want to learn more, we’ve got some fantastic resources on things such as Korean slang, Korean phrases, and Korean numbers that you can put into action right away.